DonaldET3/student-order/README.txt

-editstudent, es: edit student information removestudent, rs: remove a student from the data set liststudents, ls: display a list of students gradecounts, gc: display the number of students in each grade
+editstudent, es: edit student information removestudent, rs: remove a student from the data set liststudents, ls: display a list of students checkstudent, cs: find a student to verify information gradecounts, gc: display the number of students in each grade

+stop commands
+insertstop, istp: increment later stop numbers to insert a new stop removestop, rstp: decrement later stop numbers to remove a stop

 rule commands
 ampm: set morning or afternoon stop ordering